dutoitc/copper/README.md

     EXECUTE SQL "select something from somewhere as myVar3" WHEN CRON 0 6 * * 1-5
 THEN REPORT BY MAIL to mycustomer@something.com
-    with title="Daily reporting"
+    WITH title="Daily reporting"
-    with body="Dear customer, here is your income for your sells yesterday: {{myVar3}}"
+    WITH message="Dear customer, here is your income for your sells yesterday: {{myVar3}}"
 ````

 Values can be accessed by web: <http://aHost:30400/copper/ws/value/XXX> with all values easily readable at <http://aHost:30400/copper>